advaith1/howtodiscord/docs/accounts.md

 After that, fill in the required information, and then BOOM!
 Your discord account is ready to go!
 Go on and chat with friends without limits!
 There you go!

+# Deleting your account
+First, let get one thing very clear, you **can't** delete your account it what way, It caused troubles and mix-ups, but you can't delete your account, if you want to "delete" your account, change your personal informatiom like your email/nickname and don't log in for a week, this will make your account inactive what counts like deleting it, when you log-in once again, it gets active again.